 Edgar Diabetes and Obesity Research (EDOR) has an advisory board made up of representatives from consumer groups, researchers, health agencies, tertiary institutions and tangata whenua.
-Our chair is Sir Eion Edgar, founding benefactor of EDOR.
+Our founding chair was Sir Eion Edgar, benefactor and namesake of EDOR.

 Board Member Profiles: